Counting Patterns in Degenerate Graphs in Constant Space: Constant Space computation of and

+\begin{theorem} Let $H$ be a pattern DAG with $k$ vertices.
+Then, $dtd(H) \leq \lfloor\frac{k}{4}\rfloor + 2$. \end{theorem} \begin{proof} We make a DAG elimination tree of depth at most $\lfloor\frac{k}{4}\rfloor + 2$.
+To this end, we add source vertices that maximize the number of discovered vertices.
 We incrementally construct a root-to-leaf path $T_p$ of a DAG elimination tree.
 Let $D$ be the set of discovered (processed) vertices, initialized as empty.
 At each step, select a source vertex $s$ such that $|R(s) \setminus R(D)|$ is maximized.
 We add $s$ as a child in $T_p$.

 \begin{itemize} \item \textbf{Case 1:} $|R(s_i) \setminus R(D)| \geq 3$

 Adding such a source $s_i$ increases the depth by one but makes at least four vertices discovered (one source and three non-sources).
 Since all subsequent sources are added below $s_i$, the reachability condition is preserved.